chrishumboldt/Rocket-Flicker/README.md

 For a more detailed explanation read the online documentation at http://getwebplate.com/plugins/flickerplate.

-Copyright and license
+Copyright and License
 =========

-Copyright 2013 Webplate Project
+Copyright 2014 Savedge Project

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.